reyestech/Azure-SOC-Sentinel-Honeynet-Detection-Lab-/README.md

 ---

 ## 🧪 **Methodology**
 Our comprehensive six-phase lifecycle enhances a deliberately vulnerable Azure environment, transforming it into a self-defending cloud workload.
-This process guarantees that insights gained are systematically integrated into automated protection strategies.
+This process guarantees that insights gained are systematically integrated into automated protection strategies. <br>
 **observe → detect → harden → re-test**.

 | 🧭 **Phase** | 🎯 **Objective** | ⚙️ **Key Actions** |